Eastern ethics in business: Buddhism

 Buddhism defines that two qualities must develop simultaneously and equally: compassion (karuna) and wisdom (panna).
-The ethical conduct of perceiving one another as filial figures enables a model of compassion and kinship, which when applied to the workplace environment builds encouragement and motivation towards achieving goals.
+The ethical conduct of perceiving one another as filial figures enables a model of compassion and kinship, which, when applied to the workplace environment, builds encouragement and motivation towards achieving goals.
 This extends to how the Dalai Lama said that it is through the interconnectedness coalesced with the interdependence of people and objects that have fabricated the way the world lives.
-In business, this ethic infers that acknowledgement of the work by different people such as the cleaner, employer or consumer, operates in an interconnected matter and produces the best work.
-This continues in the way tasks are fulfilled with respect and through a teamwork to generate better outcomes and also corresponds with the Buddhist ethical behaviour.
+In business, this ethic infers that acknowledgement of the work by different people, such as the cleaner, employer or consumer, operates in an interconnected manner and produces the best work.
+This continues in the way tasks are fulfilled with respect and through teamwork to generate better outcomes and also corresponds with the Buddhist ethical behaviour.